sigsep/open-unmix-pytorch/README.md

 ### Input Stage

-_open-unmix_ operates in the time-frequency domain to perform its prediction.
+__Open-Unmix__ operates in the time-frequency domain to perform its prediction.
 The input of the model is either:

 * __A time domain__ signal tensor of shape `(nb_samples, nb_channels, nb_timesteps)`, where `nb_samples` are the samples in a batch, `nb_channels` is 1 or 2 for mono or stereo audio, respectively, and `nb_timesteps` is the number of audio samples in the recording.